 Greyhound does offer a number of discount options:

 - The Student Advantage Card gets you 20% off on Greyhound unrestricted walk-up fares or online.

 - Active duty and retired military personnel and their dependent family members may receive a 10% off the Greyhound walk-up (unrestricted) fare.
-Another option for military personnel is to travel on Greyhound for a maximum fare of $235 round trip anywhere in the continental United States.
+Another option for military personnel is to travel on Greyhound for a maximum fare round trip anywhere in the continental United States.

 - Veterans Advantage Discount Card gets members 20% off on walk-up fares.

 - Seniors, age 62 and older, may request a 5% discount on unrestricted passenger fares.
 Appropriate ID may be required.

 - A child under the age of 2 travels free as long as they do not occupy a seat, otherwise, they pay a 25% discount off adult fares.
 Children between the ages of 2 and 11 also get a 25% discount.
 Two children between the ages of 2 and 11 may receive the 25% discount for each accompanying adult fare paid.